statamic/docs/content/collections/docs/creating-a-starter-kit.md

 Unlike addons, you are not required to register on [Packagist](https://packagist.org/).
 :::

-If you would like to share your kit, receive more exposure, or would like to charge for your Starter Kit, you should [publish it to the Statamic Marketplace](#publishing-to-the-marketplace).
+If you would like to share your Starter Kit, receive more exposure, or would like to charge for your Kit, you should [publish it to the Statamic Marketplace](#publishing-to-the-marketplace).

 ## Publishing to the Marketplace